IPVS-AS/Esper-Engine-Service/README.md

 HTTP/1.1 204 No Content

 ## Continuous Queries
 The provided API allows the creation of continuous queries at runtime.
 Furthermore, subscribers can be added to a query in order to get notified when this query matches one or more input events.
+Currently, it is possible to add a *MQTT-based Message Broker* and a *FIWARE Orion Context Broker* as subscribers, however, only if authentication is not configured.

 ### Create and start a continuous query:
 POST /EsperService/queries HTTP/1.1